-This morning, I did something that I probably should have done days ago: I queued up behind the junkies receiving their methadone at the chemist in the train station to find out from a pharmacist how best to treat that wound of mine.
+This morning, visit web I did something that I probably should have done days ago: I queued up behind the junkies receiving their methadone at the chemist in the train station to find out from a pharmacist how best to treat that wound of mine.
 The verdict?
 Despite appearances, it was healing up nicely.
 So there you go.

 I’m exhausted today, but I can’t blame it on a late night.
 Sorry Micah P. Hinson, but I’d only had four hours sleep and I think so many of us last night were only there for one thing.
 It was only a few months ago my partner in superfandom and I were drawing up fantasy Mountain Goats setlists, but even in my wildest dreams – a Glasgow tourdate, the way things were going! – I could never have imagined a gig as perfect as last night’s.